Last Updated on April 11, 2020

 Petting is a great way to show your cat you love them.
 If you are sitting down for your favorite show, invite your cat to join you and pet them as you watch TV.
 They will enjoy it and their purr is actually good for your bones!
 It is a win-win!

 Cats like to be stimulated and this can be done by training.
 You train them the same way you do a dog.
 Sitting, giving paw, and even speaking are all doable.
-My cat, Twiggy, actually gives his paw for food without even being commanded to.
+Our cats Twiggy & Brock both give their paws for food without even being asked to.
 Training is a lot easier when a cat is raised with a trained dog.
 If you have a dog, allow your cat to watch his actions and his rewards.
 They are very intelligent animals and will mimic what they see most.

 Brushing your cat and even bathing them is very important.
 This will not only cut down on hairballs but release happy endorphins from your cat’s brain which balances energy and lowers stress.
 Brushing them also establishes a deep connection and bond between the two of you.